OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-4.x-2018.x-to-modern.md

 The upgrade should work without error, but there are integration concerns to consider.
 This guide will step through the steps to mitigate those concerns.

-## Recommended Approach - Create a test instance
+## Recommended approach - create a test instance

 An in-place upgrade should be the safest approach.
 Upgrade scripts assume you are upgrading from older versions of Octopus Deploy.
 While the upgrade will work, there might be a new feature or breaking changes you will want to test first.
 The recommended approach is to create a test instance containing a subset of projects representing your main instance.
 Upgrade that test instance, verify it, and then upgrade the main instance.